mph-/lcapy/doc/tutorial.rst

 comprised of basic circuit components (R, L, C, etc.) that do not vary with time.

-Lcapy can semi-automate the drawing of schematics from a netlist.
+Networks and circuits can be described using netlists or combinations of network elements.
+These can be drawn semi-automatically.

 Lcapy cannot directly analyse non-linear devices such as diodes or transistors although it does support simple opamps without saturation.
 Nevertheless, it can draw them!

-Lcapy uses Sympy (symbolic Python) for its values and expressions and thus the circuit analysis can be performed symbolically.
-See http://docs.sympy.org/latest/tutorial/index.html for the Sympy tutorial.
+Lcapy uses SymPy (symbolic Python) for its values and expressions and thus the circuit analysis can be performed symbolically.
+See http://docs.sympy.org/latest/tutorial/index.html for the SymPy tutorial.

-Internally, the circuit components are stored using their s-domain equivalents, such as impedances and admittances.
-This is convenient for frequency response analysis but requires an inverse Laplace transform for transient response analysis.

 Preliminaries